Sarah Steventon - Psychotherapist For High Achievers Anxiety & Stress Expert Specialist in Extreme Pressure Environments Central London & Cotswolds

 It is the people that make the difference in any business and effect the bottom line.

-Those who wish to book privately can see Sarah at her London office in Marylebone.
 Sarah also has a private office, based within Thyme, a wonderful bolt hole on the Southrop Manor Estate not far from Lechlade in the Cotswolds.
 The exclusive rural retreat with its idylic location, is set wthin the 150-acre estate in the Cotswolds.
 The snug within the private cottage where Sarah is based, allows for complete discretion.
 With its sumptuous sofa, and roaring open fire, the setting offers the height of privacy, along with the height of comfort.

 click